MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/overview.md

 - [Azure Virtual Desktop for the enterprise](/azure/architecture/example-scenario/wvd/windows-virtual-desktop).
 The Azure Virtual Desktop landing zone accelerator provides a design-oriented overview of an enterprise-scale landing zone for Azure Virtual Desktop.
 It provides a foundational overview for building an Azure Virtual Desktop environment that's highly scalable and accessible from any device.
 Azure Virtual Desktop is accessed over the public internet and doesn't require private network connectivity to a surrounding organizational technical estate.
 - [Multiple forests with AD DS and Microsoft Entra ID](/azure/architecture/example-scenario/wvd/multi-forest).
 This article provides technical recommendations for using multiple Active Directory Domain Services (AD DS) forests in an Azure Virtual Desktop scenario.
-- [Multiple-region business continuity and disaster recovery for Azure Virtual Desktop](/azure/architecture/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr).
-This article discusses business continuity and disaster recovery prerequisites, deployment steps, and best practices for multiple-region deployments of Azure Virtual Desktop.
+- [Multi-region business continuity and disaster recovery for Azure Virtual Desktop](/azure/architecture/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr).
+This article discusses business continuity and disaster recovery prerequisites, deployment steps, and best practices for multi-region deployments of Azure Virtual Desktop.

 ## Assessment